NoxxFlame/TTT-Custom-Roles-Outdated/README.md

 **Vampire** - Kill players and use your fangs to regain health\
 **Zombie** - Kill players with your claws to make more zombies

-# Independent Players:
+# Independent Players
 Goal: Work on your own to win the round by playing your role carefully\
 \
 **Jester** - Get killed by another player\
 **Swapper** - Get killed by another player and then fulfill their old goal\
 **Killer** - Be the last player standing

-# Special Thanks:
+# Special Thanks
 - [Jenssons](https://steamcommunity.com/profiles/76561198044525091) for the ['Town of Terror'](https://steamcommunity.com/sharedfiles/filedetails/?id=1092556189) mod which was the foundation of this mod.
 - [Noxx](https://steamcommunity.com/id/nickpops98) for the [original version](https://steamcommunity.com/sharedfiles/filedetails/?id=1215502383) of this mod.
 - [Long Long Longson](https://steamcommunity.com/id/gamerhenne) for the ['Better Equipment Menu'](https://steamcommunity.com/sharedfiles/filedetails/?id=878772496) mod